Carly07/Deeelish/README.md

 •	<a target="_blank" href="https://en.wikipedia.org/wiki/Cascading_Style_Sheets">CSS3</a> – Used to customise the style of the web application.

-•	<a target="_blank" href="https://en.wikipedia.org/wiki/JavaScript">JavaScript</a> - Used to add an onclick event to my cancel and return buttons within the application
+•	<a target="_blank" href="https://en.wikipedia.org/wiki/JavaScript">JavaScript</a> - Used to add an onclick event to my cancel and return buttons within the application.

 •	<a target="_blank" href="https://www.python.org/">Python</a> - Used to build the back-end functionality.